 I serve this low FODMAP chicken adobo over the rice, with the sauce poured on top.
 Lastly, I garnish the chicken adobo with chopped scallions (optional).

 Low FODMAP Rice Alternatives

 If you're not making pot-in-pot rice or don't eat white rice, your rice of choice can be prepared externally from the Instant Pot.
 Some low FODMAP rice alternatives include:

 - Low FODMAP and Keto / Low Carb: hearts of palm rice or shirataki rice (a.k.a. konjac rice or "Miracle" rice)

 I've started eating low FODMAP and Keto lately to regulate my blood sugar and enjoy both hearts of palm rice and shirataki rice.
 Shirataki rice tends to be less expensive and more widely available.
 Hearts of palm and shirataki noodles are also available in various forms, which I have yet to seriously experiment with but am eager to do so.Print

 This Low FODMAP Instant Pot Chicken Adobo is an IBS-friendly take on a flavor-packed Filipino dish.
-Low FODMAP with options for gluten-free, low carb, Keto, Paleo and Whole30.
+Low FODMAP with options for gluten-free, low carb, and Keto.

 - 1.75 pounds boneless skinless chicken thighs (about 7-8 thighs)